microsoft/MSLab/Scenarios/Windows Admin Center Deployments/readme.md

 ## About the lab

-In this lab you will set up basic PKI for Windows Admin Center and install WAC without default self-signed certificate to various environments:
+In this lab you will set up basic PKI for Windows Admin Center and install Windows Admin Center without default self-signed certificate to various environments:

 - Desktop mode on Windows 10
 - Gateway mode on single Windows Server node